 A Debt Coach covered Financial Goals and Estimates vs. Actual in the last two publications.
-Before you can create a workable budget, you need to figure out your goals, net monthly income and your current monthly expenses.
+Before you can create a workable budget, you need to figure out your goals, net monthly income, and your current monthly expenses.
 If you have not completed or read the first two publications, Please go back to Own your Life – Financial Goals and Estimates vs. Actual to get prepared for your new monthly budget.

 What is a Budget – A budget is the conscious act of thinking about how much money you have available and then deciding where you want the money to go, living within the limits you set for yourself, following one golden rule – not to spend more than you make.

 Just by maintaining a workable budget, you could pay off debt, save for a vacation, your child’s college fund or retirement.
 Whether you are currently struggling to maintain a budget, behind on your bills, or want a better way to manage your assets, you must have a workable budget to follow to get back on track.
 Budgeting helps you turn those dreams into reality by getting those ideas down on paper and then converting them into numbers you can work with.
 Budgeting then helps you manage your day to day spending so that you can reach those dreams.
-With a budget you will be able to think about your spending before it happens, instead of after that spending has caused other problems.
+With a budget, you will be able to think about your spending before it happens, instead of after that spending has caused other problems.
 It isn’t difficult to do and only takes a couple of hours every month and there is just one basic rule to follow – don’t spend more than you make – the rest is up to you.

 Let’s create a Budget.
 Print out the above Monthly Budget Worksheet and using the numbers from the Estimates vs. Actual game, start filling in the Monthly Budget Worksheet.
-(We recommend you make a couple of copies and use pencil as you may find yourself revising it a number of times before you have a final budget.)
+(We recommend you make a couple of copies and use a pencil as you may find yourself revising it a number of times before you have a final budget.)

 During the past 30 days you have been tracking your expenses to get a better understanding of where your money is going.
 Now it is time to decide if this is how you want to spend your money and to transfer those amounts to the budget you are going to follow.

-First start by listing the monthly amounts of your financial goals from the Financial Goals Worksheet, just divide the Goals Cost by the Time Frame to get the monthly amount.
+First, start by listing the monthly amounts of your financial goals from the Financial Goals Worksheet, just divide the Goals Cost by the Time Frame to get the monthly amount.
 You have heard the saying “Pay Yourself First”, this is where you actually put this into action.

 Second transfer your Fixed Expenses.
 These monthly expenses are the same month in and month so just transfer the payment amount you listed on the game board.
 That is not to say things can’t be done to change those payments; mortgages can be refinanced, cheaper rent can be found, and debt can be paid off.
 Until the payment is changed, however, your budget has to reflect what you are currently required to pay.
 Use the blank lines to list expense types we did not cover or to list the name of the lender/creditor you are repaying.